otto4534/JFK_2025_File_Dump_Txt_Converted/Readme.md

 ---

 ## Overview
 I ran the full set of 2343 pdf documents from https://www.archives.gov/research/jfk/release-2025  to text files through a text extraction algorithm.
+My intention was to make this document set text-searchable.
 I'm familiar with Python but was able to make good use of the Copilot AI to greatly speed up the process of putting this script together.
 Results vary a bit.
 Some PDFs are fairly washed out, resulting in largely garbled text output.
 But in general, if the doc was decently human readable, it converts OK.
-This repo contains the converted .txt files. ***Note the file names exactly match the name of the associated .pdf file, making it possible to cross reference with the original.***
+This repo contains the converted .txt files. ***Note: the file names exactly match the name of the associated .pdf file, making it possible to cross reference with the original.***
 This repo also contains a useful string search tool that can scan all .txt files for a given string, as well as the original script used to perform the text extraction.
+***Note: the extracted text can at times present miss-spellings of the original text, therefore any text search results should not be used to infer the non-existence of a given search phrase.***

 ## Repo Map
 This repo contains the following sub-folders